tomeriffic/big-pootential/README.md

 Hi All, It's Tom and Ed.
-CPO's (Chief Poo Officers) of Big Pootential, about to bring you the most exciting:
+CPO's (Chief Poo Officers) of Team About LTD, about to bring you the most exciting:

 Game for Teens
 Drinking Game (18+)
+Gift

 ## Rewards